-Course sequencing.
-While the 2 courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with the proseminar, ENVR 101.
+While the two courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with ENVR 101.
 Each course must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.

 Applying to the Degree Program

 During the semester of your second degree course, submit the official application to the program.

 Don’t delay!
 You must prioritize the two degree courses for admission and apply before completing subsequent courses.
 By doing so, you’ll: